serraict/vine-floriday-adapter/deployment/README.md

 - Docker logs for the floridayvine container
 - MongoDB connection string in the .env file
 - Floriday API credentials in the .env file
-- Cron logs for scheduled task execution
+- Docker logs for scheduled task execution

 For further assistance, please contact the development team.